 The aim of the paper is to investigate three geometric concepts related to semi-inner products.
-After collecting the main tools of our examination in Section~\ref{sec:prelim}, in Section~\ref{sec:antinorms}, by means of a symplectic form defined on the space, we introduce the \emph{antinorm} of an even dimensional real Banach space and examine its properties.
-We remark that for normed planes, this notion was defined in \cite{Ma-Sw2}.
+We collect the main tools of our examination in Section~\ref{sec:prelim}, then, in Section~\ref{sec:antinorms}, we introduce and investigate the \emph{antinorm} of an even dimensional real Banach space by means of a symplectic form defined on the space.
+For normed planes, this notion was studied, e.g. in \cite{Ma-Sw2} and \cite{Bus}.
 In Section~\ref{sec:normalitymaps}, by means of antinorms, we define and examine \emph{normality maps}.
 In Section~\ref{sec:semipolar}, based on the semi-inner product structure of $\X$, we define the notion of \emph{semi-polars} in $\X$ and generalize the properties of polars, known in Euclidean spaces.
 Finally, in Section~\ref{sec:remarks} we collect our questions and additional remarks.

-We note that, whereas in functional analysis the polar of a set in a space $\X$ is a subset of the dual space $\X^\ast$ (cf. \cite{Al-To}), in geometry polarity is regarded as a correspondence between sets of the same Euclidean space, where linear functionals in $\X^\ast$ are identified with points in $\X$ via the inner product of the space.
-Our aim is to define a variant of polarity providing a correspondence between subsets of the same normed space, based on the semi-inner product defined by the norm.
+In functional analysis the polar of a set in a space $\X$ is a subset of the dual space $\X^\ast$ (cf. \cite{Al-To}), in geometry polarity is regarded as a correspondence between sets of the same Euclidean space, where linear functionals in $\X^\ast$ are identified with points in $\X$ via the inner product.
+In our variant of polarity, we provide a correspondence between subsets of the same normed space, based on the semi-inner product defined by the norm.